 CSL Behring is committed to improving the quality of life for people with rare and serious diseases worldwide.
-This commitment is reflected in the support for Investigator-Initiated Studies (IIS) that advance medical and scientific knowledge of CSL Behring products and the diseases they are designed to treat.
-Through the provision of total or partial funding, CSL Behring supports high-quality research that is initiated, designed, implemented, and sponsored by external investigators.
+This commitment is reflected in the support for Investigator-Initiated Studies (IIS) that advance medical and scientific knowledge of CSL Behring products and the diseases they have been designed to treat.
 CSL Behring also supports innovative clinical and basic science studies that address important medical and scientific questions related to our therapeutic areas of focus.

 - Cardiovascular and Metabolic

 The CSL Behring IIS program is open to physicians, researchers and institutions interested in conducting their own research.
 We receive many requests for support and carefully evaluate each one with priority given to proposals that align with our interests.

 We seek to advance science and improve patient care in the field of immunology.

 Proposals that increase the knowledge of the efficacy and safety of immunoglobulins in PID, specifically route of administration, subclinical infections in diagnosed PID patients with respiratory tract engagement, quality-of-life, wear-off, manual push, flexible dosing/patient preference, and undiagnosed PID.

 Secondary Immunodeficiency Diseases (SID)

 Proposals that increase the knowledge of the efficacy and safety of immunoglobulins in SID indications, specifically the combination of immunoglobulins with products that cause drug-induced SI in conditions such as multiple myeloma (MM) and chronic lymphocytic leukaemia (CLL).